thegamecracks/ministatus/README.md

 tested instead.
 If all queries fail, the status is recorded as offline.
 For most users, we recommend adding and enabling exactly one query per status.

+Continuously failing query methods will be automatically disabled after 24 hours.
+This triggers an audit alert with the reason `Offline for extended period of time`.

 #### DNS Lookups (Technical)

 When a domain name is specified, like `ia.420thdelta.net`, the bot will attempt